pavankarthikparuchuri/Dev-tinder-backend/Readme.md

 - inorder to use this middleware we need to to write app.use(express.json())
 - if we dont mention any route then the middleware will be called for all the routes.
 - This express.json reads the JSON converts it into a JS object and adds that JS object back to the req.body
+- only the fields present in the scehema will be added/updated, adding fields not present in the schema won't get reflected into the db.